grafstyle/Actuality/README.md

 1. Clone the repository: git clone https://github.com/grafstyle/Actuality.git
 2. Install dependencies: npm install
 3. Configure the database and environment variables.
-4. Start the server: npm start or yarn start
+4. Start the server: npm start
 5. Open the app in your browser at http://localhost:4200

 ## Stack